 - Pediatric patients under the age of 18 are allowed only two designated visitors.
-These should be the same two visitors for the duration of hospital stay.
+These should be the same two visitors for the duration of the hospital stay.

-- No one who is sick with flu-like illness or has someone in immediate family with illness should visit the hospital.
+- No one who is sick with a flu-like illness or has someone in immediate family with illness should visit the hospital.

 - Children under the age of 18 should not visit any areas of the hospital.